 Crockpot whole chicken with a rotisserie-style rub, potatoes, vegetables, and a delicious gravy to drizzle over everything.
 Perfect for meal prep or for Sunday dinner!

-Just like my favorite Instant Pot whole chicken, this slow cooker whole chicken gets the job done easily!
+Just like my favorite Instant Pot whole chicken, this crockpot whole chicken gets the job done easily!
 Not only do you get perfectly juicy rotisserie-style chicken, but potatoes, carrots, and a seriously delicious gravy.

-This crockpot whole chicken recipe is just like a traditional Sunday dinner, but is so easy thanks to the slow cooker!
+With juicy chicken, gravy and veggies, this recipe is just like a traditional Sunday dinner, but is so easy thanks to the slow cooker (and no need to have your oven on all day!)

 You can use this recipe for meal prep (check out this whole chicken meal prep for some ideas), or enjoy for dinner.